NPO 2 Extra

-NPO 2 Extra is a 24-hour public television channel from the NPO, devoted to documentaries, art and culture.
+NPO 2 Extra is a 24-hour public television channel from NPO devoted to documentaries, art and culture.
 Most programmes are supplied by NTR, AVROTROS, BNNVARA, KRO-NCRV, EO and VPRO.
 Topics covered include art, film, dance, theatre, literature, jazz and classical music.

 On 26 March 2018 NPO Cultura was renamed to NPO 2 Extra.

+The channel is expected to close in 2026 as part of cost-cutting measures at NPO.
+Its programming will be concentrated on NPO Start as well as online video formats for several platforms.